Physer/nuxt-dockerize-example/README.md

 # nuxt-dockerize-example
 A minimal NuxtJS docker image example application

+## Nuxt versions
+The `main` branch is currently using NuxtJS version 2.
+If you would like to view this application in version 3 of NuxtJS, please switch to the `nuxt-v3` branch.

 ## Nuxt Bridge
 Nuxt Bridge is a forward-compatability layer for using NuxtJS v3 features such as Nitro on NuxtJS v2.
 For more information see: https://v3.nuxtjs.org/bridge/overview/